artefactual/atom-docs/user-manual/administer/settings.rst

 Administrators should also review the wording of the new default Privacy Policy static page.
 This can be found in |gears| *Admin > Static Pages >Privacy Policy*, or it can be accessed via the Quick links menu in the AtoM header.
-Click on ``edit`` at the bottom of the view page, make your desired edits, and select "save" to save your changes or ``cancel`` to return to the default text.
+Click on "Edit" at the bottom of the view page, make your desired edits, and select "Save" to save your changes or "Cancel" to return to the default text.

 For more information on working with :term:`static pages <static page>` in AtoM,
 see: